sajids12bd/Chickernel-build-workflow/README.md

 A custom github workflow to build kernel images with specified parameters and manifest

 # How to use this?
-Either click "[Use this template](https://github.com/new?template_name=gki-build-workflow&template_owner=chickendrop89)" or [fork this](https://github.com/chickendrop89/gki-build-workflow/fork), open the 'Actions' tab in your repo and run the only workflow there
+[Fork this repo](https://github.com/chickendrop89/gki-build-workflow/fork), open the 'Actions' tab in your fork and run the only workflow there

 Parameters:
 - A manifest URL: